junxit/us-congress-bills-109/bill.md

     >   - **(C)** *Residents* The residents described in this subparagraph are those who—
     >     - **(i)** are in full-time equivalent resident training positions in any training program sponsored by the hospital; or
     >     - **(ii)** are in a training program sponsored by an entity other than the hospital, but who spend more than 75 percent of their training time at the hospital.
-    >   - **(D)** *Report to Congress* Not later than the end of fiscal year 2011, the Secretary, acting through the Administrator of the Health Resources and Services Administration, shall submit a report to the Congress—
+    >   - **(D)** *Report to congress* Not later than the end of fiscal year 2011, the Secretary, acting through the Administrator of the Health Resources and Services Administration, shall submit a report to the Congress—
     >     - **(i)** summarizing the information submitted in reports to the Secretary under subparagraph (B);
     >     - **(ii)** describing the results of the program carried out under this section; and
     >     - **(iii)** making recommendations for improvements to the program.

-- **(c)** *Technical amendments* Section 340E of the Public Health Service Act (42 U.S.C.
+- **(c)** *Technical Amendments* Section 340E of the Public Health Service Act (42 U.S.C.
 256e) is further amended—
   - **(1)** in subsection (c)(2)(E)(ii), by striking “described in subparagraph (C)(ii)” and inserting “applied under section 1886(d)(3)(E) of the Social Security Act for discharges occurring during the preceding fiscal year”;
   - **(2)** in subsection (e)(2), by striking the first sentence; and
   - **(3)** in subsection (e)(3), by striking “made to pay” and inserting “made and pay”.